 Retirement is an opportunity to reinvigorate yourself and spend your days doing the activities that you enjoy most.
 Maybe that’s perfecting your golf swing, traveling the world or spending time with family.

 The best part of retirement is setting your schedule and having the freedom to explore and pursue your passions and hobbies.
 After spending the majority of your life at work, you might not know what to do with all of this new free time.
-If you’re looking for a few ideas, here are a few of our tops picks of things to do during your golden years:
+If you’re looking for ideas, here are a few of our tops picks of things to do during your golden years:

 Mastering a foreign language can be difficult and time consuming, but also very rewarding.